aegisql/conveyor/README.md

 ### 1.3.14-SNAPSHOT
 * KeepRunning exception for non-critical errors
 * ConveyorRuntimeException
-* Added priority field to the cart
+* Added priority field to carts
-* Made carts comparable by their priority
+* Made carts comparable by their priority and creation timestamp
+* Added priority to loaders
 * Bugfixes

 ### 1.3.13